Skip to main content

 Gravimetry

 In gravimetry, the measurement of mass concentration is carried out by measuring the mass of a substance before and after a chemical reaction.
 It is used to determine the concentration of a specific element or compound in a sample.
-The basic process for determining the molar concentration includes the steps of precipitation, filtration, and weighing.
+The basic process for determining the amount of substance concentration includes the steps of precipitation, filtration, and weighing.
 This method is extremely time-consuming and typically requires large samples.
-Moreover, the measurement principle is very prone to errors as it requires several manual process steps in defining the molar concentration.
+Furthermore, the measurement principle is very prone to errors as it requires several manual process steps in defining the amount of substance concentration.

 Titration